AvolitesLtd/TitanManual/docs/titan-basics.md

-If an internal UPS is fitted (Sapphire Touch, Arena, optional on other consoles), on power loss the toolbar on the screen will turn orange and display how long you\'ve got before the console shuts down.
+If an internal UPS is fitted (Sapphire Touch, Arena, optional on other consoles), on power loss the toolbar on the screen will turn orange and display how long you've got before the console shuts down.
 A warning dialog will also pop up on the screen and the current show will be autosaved.

 ![UPS Toolbar](/docs/images/UPS-Toolbar.png)